 Numerous Intercity Connections: Internet hubs don't exist in isolation.
-They require many long-haul paths connecting with other cities, forming a deeply intermeshed providers: Google, Amazon, and Facebook.
+They require many long-haul paths connecting with other cities, forming a deeply intermeshed

-Dedicated Network Rings: Internet hubs often include dedicated network rings that ensure uninterrupted communications and minimal downtime for connected heavy users like higher education or municipal governments.
+Dedicated Network Rings: Internet hubs often include dedicated network rings that ensure uninterrupted communications and minimal downtime for connected heavy users like higher education institutions or municipal governments

 Multiple Data Centers: To be useful, data has to be stored.
 Internet hubs have a growing number of data centers.
 Data centers range in size from a few thousand square feet or less to multi-million square foot buildings and campuses.
+Reliable and Sustainable Power: Data centers are one of the most energy-intensive structures, requiring substantial electricity to keep the systems running.
+Leaders in the data providers: Google, Facebook, Amazon, and Microsoft.

-center industry are moving toward carbon-free energy.
-Today, 23% of Dominion Energy's output is consumed by data centers.
+23% of Dominion Energy's output is consumed by data centers.
 Dominion Energy has the needed power, and it also has the capacity to support digital infrastructure growth along the I-64 Innovation Corridor and across Virginia for years to come.

-Internet Exchanges (IXs) and Internet Exchange Points (IXPs):IXs and IXPs are foundational elements of a Global Internet Hub.
+Internet Exchanges (IXs) and Internet Exchange Points (IXPs): IXs and IXPs are foundational elements of a Global Internet Hub.
 IXs are the "fabric" of ethernet switches that enable the seamless transfer of data between multiple networks.
 The IXs are housed in IXPs, which are the facilities providing the platform that facilitates the interconnection between networks.
 Subsea Cables: 99.7% of all international internet traffic is carried on subsea cables.
-Many of the newest, fastest subsea cables are owned by hyper-scalers - the largest content
+Many of the newest, fastest subsea cables are owned by hyper-scalers - the largest content combined estimated population of 3 million-plus people.
+As a megaregion, it ranks as the 19th largest population market in the United States.
+Northern Virginia, part of the sixth largest U.S. market, is just 100 miles away from the Richmond-Hampton Roads megaregion.
+Economic Incentives: Many digital infrastructure incentives come in some form of Proximity to Large Populations: The Richmond and Hampton Roads regions represent a property tax reduction, sales tax reduction, and discounted power costs with the usage of renewables.
+In the fiscal year that ended June 30, 2022, Virginia offered \$135.9 million in tax deductions to data centers.
+Localities along the I-64 Innovation Corridor, such as Henrico County and Virginia Beach, also offer reduced data center equipment tax rates (40 cents per \$100 of assessed value).